naturalis/mebioda/doc/week1/w1d3/lecture2.md

 $ muscle -in Danaus.COI-5P.fas -out Danaus.muscle.fas
 ```

-Resulting in an [alignment](Danaus.muscle.fas), which is also a FASTA file.
+Resulting in a file `Danaus.muscle.fas`, which is also a FASTA file.

 Alternatively, you might align with [mafft](https://mafft.cbrc.jp/alignment/software/),
 (or one of the many other multiple sequence alignment tools) which has additional